-East Stroudsburg University of Pennsylvania (ESU) invites applications and nominations for the position of Vice President, Administration and Finance.
+East Stroudsburg University of Pennsylvania (ESU) invites applications and nominations for the position of Vice President, Enrollment Management.

 ESU serves more than 6,355 undergraduates and 588 graduate students from 19 states and 22 countries.
 Students are provided a broad variety of activities and programs to assist them in participating in the ESU community and in developing their skills and knowledge of leadership, wellness, service and diversity.
 Over 100 organizations, activities and teams are available, including choices such as athletics, fine arts, community service, recreation, academic honoraries, student government, and publications.

 The University faculty totals approximately 335 and there are approximately 495 management and non-instructional staff members.
 Faculty members are representative of many and varied institutions of higher education in both the United States and abroad.
 Ninety-one percent of the University's full-time permanent instructional faculty members hold the highest degree possible in their academic fields.
 The faculty and coaches are represented by APSCUF, the collective bargaining association for the faculty for all 14 members of the Pennsylvania State System of Higher Education (PASSHE.)
 Approximately 405 staff are represented by AFSCME, SCUPA, SPFPA and OPEIU.
 Information on the Collective Bargaining Agreements can be found at: Collective Bargaining Agreements.

 ESU is comprised of five academic colleges - Arts and Sciences, Education, Business and Management, Health Sciences and Graduate.
 The University offers 56 undergraduate degree programs, one associate degree program, and 24 master’s degree programs as well as a doctoral program in Educational Leadership and Administration in partnership with Indiana University of Pennsylvania.
 For more information on the academic programs: University Colleges.